 - Force your opponent to fall on his back on the mat to execute the choke technique properly.

-- Finish the anaconda choke by producing enormous pressure on the opponent’s neck that will force him to tap out or go to sleep.
+- Finish the anaconda choke by producing enormous pressure on the opponent’s neck, forcing him to tap out or go to sleep.

 Need more help!

-In the following instructional video, you’ll learn in-depth the process of finishing an anaconda choke from the top turtle BJJ position.
+In the following instructional video, you’ll learn in-depth how to finish an anaconda choke from the top turtle BJJ position.
 Have fun!

 Wait!
 I’m going to look after some fascinating anaconda jiu-jitsu strangle that you should know.